-The first cast-iron bridge in the Park (and the second oldest in America), the bridge is named for its graceful shape, reminiscent of the bow of an archer or violinist.
-This handsomely designed cast-iron bridge spans the Lake, linking Cherry Hill with the woodland of the Ramble When the Park was first planned, the commissioners requested a suspension bridge.
+The first cast-iron bridge in the Park (and the second oldest in America), the bridge was built between 1859 and 1862.
+Bow Bridge is named for its graceful shape, reminiscent of the bow of an archer or violinist.
+This handsomely designed bridge spans the Lake, linking Cherry Hill with the woodland of the Ramble.
+When the Park was first planned, the commissioners requested a suspension bridge.
 The designers compromised with this refined, low-lying bridge.

 Today, Bow Bridge is one of New York's most romantic settings and a muse for photographers.
 Rising from the bridge are eight cast-iron urns, installed by Central Park Conservancy in 2008 as replicas of the originals that had disappeared by the early 1920s.
 A skilled team of Conservancy craftsmen used historic images and took cues from an urn thought to be an exact model of those that originally adorned the Bridge.